Non-uniqueness theory in sampled STFT phase retrieval

 for every $z \in -\mathcal{J}(\Rd \times \Lambda) = \Lambda \times (-\Rd) = \Lambda \times \Rd$.
 The second part of the statement follows from the property that every separable lattice $\mathcal{A} \times \mathcal{B}$ is contained in a set of the form $ \Lambda \times \Rd$. \end{proof}

 Theorem \ref{thm:r_valued_counterexamples} proves the existence of two non-equivalent, real-valued functions $f_1,f_2 \in L^2(\Rd, \R)$ for which their spectrograms agree on a separable lattice $\mathcal{L} = \mathcal{A} \times \mathcal{B}$.
 Clearly, the conclusions of Theorem \ref{thm:r_valued_counterexamples} hold true for every lattice $\mathcal{D}$ which is contained in a separable lattice $\mathcal{L}$, $\mathcal{D} \subseteq \mathcal{L}$.
 If $\mathcal{L}$ is generated by $L$ and $\mathcal{D}$ is generated by $D$, the property of $\mathcal{D}$ being contained in $\mathcal{L}$ means that $L^{-1}D$ is an integral matrix.
-A class of matrices which satisfies this condition is the important class of matrices with rational entries, a property indispensable in the numerical treatment of the STFT phase retrieval problem.
+A class of matrices that satisfies this condition is the important class of matrices with rational entries.
+Such matrices play an indispensable role in the numerical treatment of the STFT phase retrieval problem.